What does No-Filing Service (NFS) mean

-The No-Filing Service or NFS means that you are not required to file a tax return.
+No-Filing Service or NFS means that you are not required to file an Income Tax Return.

-You will not be selected for NFS If you were in receipt of income from partnership and/or other sources income which are not pre-filled and/or auto-included or claimed for employment expenses incurred in the previous Year of Assessment.
+You will not be selected for NFS if you were in receipt of income from partnership and/or other sources income which are not pre-filled and/or auto-included or claimed for employment expenses incurred in the previous YA.

 Your Notice of Assessment (NOA) or tax bill (digital or paper format) will be sent to you from end Apr onwards each year.
 Your NOA is computed based on the following: